One Day In Dublin Itinerary

 Coming Back to Dublin Before Flying Home ?

-If you're coming back to Dublin the night before flying home, stay in Malahide or Portmarnock instead of the city.
-They're lovely towns by the sea and 15 minutes from the airport.
+If you're coming back to Dublin the night before flying home, stay at Grand Hotel in Malahide instead of the city.
+It's a lovely village by the sea and 15 minutes from the airport.
 It'll be a more relaxing day before your long travel day home and no city parking issues.
 You can even drop your rental car off the night before.